WLCSC/wePict/README.md

 Note that you need the Faye server running in addition to the regular rails server - there's a rackup file that takes care of that.

+    rackup private_pub.ru -s thin -E production

 This can use LDAP and/or a local set of users for authentication.
-Users have to exist before they can log in, which means you need to manually create at least 1 user in your database before you can get in.
+LDAP users get automatically created the first time they log in.
+There's a rake task to create an initial local user if you need one as well (rake adduser).

     WePict is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by